What You Can See in

 What you’ll find in an Exhibit.

 My Museum is a work in progress.
-Its content and design change as interesting new data or pictures are found.
+Its content and design change as new data or pictures are found.

 History of Cigars